calliope-project/calliope/docs/index.md

 # Calliope: energy system modelling made simple

+!!! warning

+    Calliope version 0.7 is released as a beta with the purpose of gathering feedback from users.
+Some functionality is not yet available in 0.7, notably:

+    * `operate` and `spores` modes
+    * Plotting (but see the [example notebooks]() for some example code on how to make plots with Plotly anyway)

+    [The "Migrating from 0.6 to 0.7" page]() provides an overview of the main changes in 0.7 when migrating from 0.6.

 !!! note

     This is the documentation for version {{ calliope_version }} ([version history](version_history.md)).